Gabixel/Bloom/README.md

 When your dev environment is ready, you can `npm run compile-debug` for generating a debug APK.

+> [!IMPORTANT]
-Before building the app, you need to modify the audio player plugin (for now) since it's private.
+> Before building the app, you need to modify the audio player plugin because it's private.

 ## A note about AI